 This page was created to provide updates and information to interested citizens regarding municipal annexations in McKinney and its extraterritorial jurisdiction (ETJ).
-For more information, please email Aaron Bloxham, Planner II or call 972-547-7407.
+For more information, please email Aaron Bloxham, Planning Manager or call 972-547-7407.

 Update!
 (September 2017): During the 85th Legislative Session, the Texas Legislature approved Senate Bill 6, which amended Chapter 43 of the Texas Local Government Code regarding municipal annexations in Texas.
 Learn more about Senate Bill 6 and Chapter 43 of the Texas Local Government Code.